SAP/cf-cli-java-plugin/README.md

                                application name, and generated file name respectively.
    -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be
                                 saved to
-   -dry-run                  -n, just output to command line what would be executed -keep                     -k, keep the heap dump in the container; by default the heap dump/JFR/... will
-                               be deleted from the container's filesystem after being downloaded -local-dir                -ld, the local directory path that the dump/JFR/... file will be saved to, defaults to the current directory -no-download              -nd, don't download the heap dump/JFR/... file to local, only keep it in the container, implies '--keep'

 </pre>